FrankM1/docs/content/concepts/server-recommendations.md

 ---
 title: "Server Recommendations"
-meta_title: "Server Recommendations for Ghost - Core Concepts"
+meta_title: "Server Recommendations for Qazana - Core Concepts"
-meta_description: "The recommended options for self-hosting a Ghost publication on your server for the highest security and performance."
+meta_description: "The recommended options for self-hosting a Qazana publication on your server for the highest security and performance."
 keywords:
     - concepts
     - ghost